 Is reshoring actually happening?
 Here’s what automotive supply manufacturers should know.

-- However, because American labor costs are so high, reshoring only works when combined with heavy use of automation, which requires a significant upfront investment in equipment and facilities.
+- However, because American labor costs are so high, reshoring only works when combined with heavy use of automation, which requires a significant upfront investment.

-Over the past year, high tariffs have pushed the automotive parts manufacturing industry to consider reshoring production that’s currently done overseas.
-But while some large OEMs have shifted their supply chains (GM, for example, recently told its suppliers to stop sourcing from China), that hasn’t yet led to a rush of new factories being built on American shores.
+Since 2025, high tariffs have pushed the automotive parts manufacturing industry to consider reshoring production that’s currently done overseas.
+But while some large OEMs have shifted their supply chains (GM, for example, told its suppliers in late 2025 to stop sourcing from China), that hasn’t led to a rush of new factories being built on American shores.

 This is largely because reshoring is a heavy lift financially due to higher domestic labor costs.
-However, tax incentives tucked into the One Big Beautiful Bill Act (OBBB) may offer additional flexibility by allowing your business to fully deduct investments in production facilities and automation equipment upfront.
+However, certain tax incentives may offer additional flexibility by allowing your business to fully deduct investments in production facilities and automation equipment upfront.

-Leaning into these incentives can help make reshoring financially viable and allow your business to take advantage of benefits like a more resilient supply chain, reduced costs and future flexibility.
-Keep reading to learn more about why some auto parts suppliers are reevaluating where they produce their products and when reshoring can work.
+In some situations, leaning into these incentives could help make reshoring financially viable and allow your business to take advantage of benefits like a more resilient supply chain, reduced costs and future flexibility.
+Keep reading to learn more.

 Why are automotive parts manufacturing businesses considering reshoring?